olekscode/pharo-gsoc-2021/README.md

-# Application of Pharo Org for GSoC 2021
+# Application of Pharo Consorcium for GSoC 2021

-In this repository, we collaborate on the documents that will be used for the GSoC 2021 applycation of Pharo Consortium.
+In this repository, we collaborate on the documents that will be used for the [Google Summer of Code 2021](https://summerofcode.withgoogle.com/) applycation by Pharo Consortium.

 ## GSoC 2021 Timeline